by Sebastian R. Fama

 When we make a personal commitment to Christ (post baptism) it is our conscious decision to keep and maintain what God has already given us.
 Baptism doesn’t guarantee one’s salvation; rather one is saved as a result of responding positively to the grace we receive.

-Of course, there is a sense in which the Protestant interpretation is true.
+Of course, there is a sense in which the other interpretation is true.
 If someone truly gives their life to Christ, there is a rebirth.
 As we read in 2 Corinthians 5:17: “Therefore, if anyone is in Christ, he is a new creation; the old has passed away, behold, the new has come.”
 But John is talking about something different here.
 He doesn’t disagree with Paul; he is just talking about something else.
-Reading the verse in context illustrates the point.
-The NIV translates it this way:

-Being born from above is another way of saying born of the Spirit.
-And Jesus describes how that will happen when He says, “no one can enter the kingdom of God unless they are born of water and the Spirit.”
-Water and the Spirit, Jesus is talking about Baptism.
-Remember that John the Baptist said of Jesus: “this is He who baptizes with the Holy Spirit” (John 1:33).
+Being born from above is another way of saying being born of the Spirit.
+Remember what John the Baptist said of Jesus: “This is He who baptizes with the Holy Spirit” (John 1:33).
 And that is exactly what Jesus does in the sacrament of baptism.